 The arguments for Charlemagne rests on three things: 1.
 The mentioning of “Saxnote” in the Baptismal Vow.
 2. Charlemagne brought monks from England (as Boniface was martyred in Frisia) to carryout the missionizing of Saxony.
 Charlemagne wrote Capitularies condemning specific practices of Saxon Heathenry 3.
 It also rests on assumptions that date back to the end of the nineteenth century, which can be placed in the Zeitgeist of the German unification of 1871.
 German historians in the nineteenth century lived in an academic climate where Charlemagne was viewed as the founder of the German nation (born in 1871 with the end of the Franko-Prussian War.)
 The Indiculus as a part of Charlemagne’s influence and reforms seemed obvious for many historians.
 A certain ‘political mindset’ was present at that time among historians who wanted to reconstruct ‘German history.’

-The Indiculus superstitionum et paganiarum has four Celtic words when it lists pagan and superstitious ideals that are “condemned.”
-Four words in thirty short sentences is a considerable number.
-The linguistic evidence concerning the origin of the vernacular of these words (nodfyr, dadsisas, nimidas and yrias) would make a VERY strong argument that some, if not all the Indiculus, has nothing to do with Saxony.
+The Indiculus superstitionum et paganiarum has two Celtic words when it lists pagan and superstitious ideals that are “condemned.”
+The linguistic evidence concerning the origin of the vernacular of these words (nimidas and yrias) would make a VERY strong argument that some, if not all the Indiculus, has nothing to do with Saxony.
 At one point the presence of a Celtic word and a Germanic word in one sentence indicate that more texts were used to compile the Indiculus, of which the Concilium Germanicum of Boniface makes the most sense.
 Nimidas is related to nemeton, a Celtic word for a ‘cultic place in the woods.’
 Old Saxon has a very specific word for this (uuih) which is related to the Old Norse word “ve.”
-[Homann, Der Indiculus Superstitionum et paganiarum, pp. 123-126] The Concilium Germanicum condemns a practice that involves ‘a blasphemous fire’ called niedfyr, which is like the description of nodfyr (a Celtic word) in the Indiculus.
+[Homann, Der Indiculus Superstitionum et paganiarum, pp. 123-126] The Concilium Germanicum condemns a practice that involves ‘a blasphemous fire’ called niedfyr, which is like the description of nodfyr in the Indiculus.
 The Concilium Germanicum canon V says: Deum et suos sanctos ad iracundiam provocantes, sive illos sacrilegos ignes, quos niedfyr vocant.
 This implies the influence of other texts in the compilation of the Indiculus from various parts of the Frankish empire.
 Superstitious subcategories we encounter in the Indiculus (doing ‘sacrilegious or wrong’ things near trees, stones, graves, and partaking in pagan festivities) were also noted in texts from Ceasarius of Arles and Isidore of Seville, their texts being authorities on the area of ‘good or bad religion’ throughout the Early Middle Ages.
 For more information, see the publications by Harmening and Bernadette Filotas: Harmening, Superstitio; Bernadette Filotas, Pagan Survivals, Superstitions and Popular Cultures in Early Medieval Pastoral Literature (Toronto, 2005).
 See also: The Indiculus superstitionum et paganiarum: a controversy reviewed Master Thesis RMA Medieval Studies Floris Kolner.

 This was the law code forced upon the Saxons by Charlemagne in the year 803 AD.
 I feel it is essential to include for understanding Saxon history.
 I must comment on number six of the Lex Saxonum below, the claim that the Saxons had soothsayers who ate ashes of the dead to perform divination.
 It is possible that after the bodies were burnt on the pyres, Saxon soothsayers did engage in this practice.